Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 That said, the Edge 1050’s angular case shape harks back to Bryton.
 Oh well!

-The display area on Dura is bigger than a Wahoo Bolt and pretty much the same as the Garmin Edge 540/840 but stretched slightly lengthways.
-The proportions make good use of the area and, for example, benefit the route map with a little more vertical space to play with and thus, more of the route can often be shown.
-But the solar panel throws out the proportions.
+The display area on the Dura is larger than that of a Wahoo Bolt and pretty much the same as the Garmin Edge 540/840, but stretched slightly lengthways.
+The proportions make good use of the area and, for example, benefit the route map by giving it a little more vertical space to play with, so more of the route can often be shown.
+But the solar panel throws off the proportions.

 Battery Life

-If you plan mammoth bike adventures or forget to charge your tech, Dura might one day be one for you.
+If you plan mammoth bike adventures or forget to charge your tech, Dura might be one for you one day.
 It’s also great for commuters with other things on their minds than charging the battery every other day.

 Reality might match the claimed 80-hour battery life, although I’m not entirely sure how much of a boost the solar panel will deliver for much of the year where I live.
 It certainly won’t hurt.